-Iowa residents are truly spoiled when it comes to lottery games - not only can they take part in Powerball, Hot Lotto, Mega Millions and Lucky for Life, they can also indulge in fun in-state games, Pick 3 and Pick 4.
+Iowa residents are truly spoiled when it comes to lottery games - not only can they take part in Powerball, Mega Millions, Lotto America and Lucky for Life, they can also indulge in fun in-state games, Pick 3 and Pick 4.

 Iowa Pick 3 began in 1998 and is now played twice a day, at around 12.20pm and 10pm.
 There are five different ways to play, and the type of game a player chooses determines the prizes they can win.

 - Straight - Match all three numbers in the order they are drawn.